Pay our debts or we demonstrate soon – Seed suppliers under PFJ demand

 • NASTAG has threatened a demonstration

-The National Seed Trade Association of Ghana (NASTAG) are demanding payment for supplying seed inputs under government flagship programme, Planting for Food and Jobs (PFJ).
+The National Seed Trade Association of Ghana (NASTAG) are demanding payment for supplying seed inputs under government'S flagship programme, Planting for Food and Jobs (PFJ).

 The association has said its members belonging to seven major groups are owed over GH¢7 million.